-The proposed availability measures address important gaps in quality and safety and also have the potential to narrow disparities in maternal and neonatal outcomes.
-These four structural attributes (24-hour in-house physicians covering obstetrics and capable of managing labor and delivery, including performing emergent cesarean sections; 24-hour in house physicians available and capable of providing obstetric anesthesia; 24-hour availability of blood bank/transfusion services; and delivery at a facility with a Level 3 or higher neonatal intensive care unit [NICU]) have the potential to improve both maternal and infant outcomes in the setting of high-risk deliveries.
+These availability measures address important gaps in quality and safety and also have the potential to narrow disparities in maternal and neonatal outcomes.
+These four structural attributes (24-hour in-house physicians covering obstetrics and capable of managing labor and delivery, including performing emergent cesarean sections; 24-hour in house physicians available and capable of providing obstetric anesthesia; 24-hour availability of blood bank/transfusion services; and delivery at a facility with a Level 3 or higher NICU) have the potential to improve both maternal and infant outcomes in the setting of high risk deliveries.
 They were chosen to represent a prioritized selection of key structural attributes that impact the timeliness with which a potentially urgent service may be available to women who are delivering in the context of a pregnancy that manifests higher than typical risk.
-The prioritization process involved our team of stakeholders as well as an expert panel; the clinical and health services judgment of these team members guided the process.
+The prioritization process involved our team of stakeholders as well as an expert panel, whose clinical and health services judgments guided the process.

 Delivery care provided to pregnant women is critical for the health and well-being of mothers and babies.
 The burden of chronic illness and risk factors for pregnancy complications (e.g., hypertension, diabetes, advancing maternal age, previous cesarean section) are all rising among women, increasing their risk for morbidity and mortality (Hankins, et al., 2012).
 Over the past decade, maternal mortality has increased in the United States, and striking racial disparities persist (Berg, Callaghan, Syverson, et al., 2010; Callaghan, Creanga, Kuklina, 2012).
-Black women are 3 to 4 times as likely as white women to suffer a pregnancy-related death (Berg, et al., 2010).
-Racial and ethnic disparities are also reflected when considering both the processes and outcomes of neonates (Howell, Hebert, Chatterjee, et al., 2008; Howell, Holzman, Kleinman, et al., 2010; Howell, Stone, Kleinman, et al., 2010).
+Black women are three to four times as likely to suffer a pregnancy-related death as white women (Berg, et al., 2010).
+Racial and ethnic disparities are also reflected when considering both the processes and outcomes of neonates (Howell, Hebert, Chatterjee, et al., 2008; Howell, Holzman, Kleinman, et al., 2010a; Howell, Stone, Kleinman, et al., 2010b).